 Each of the Apricot subsea cable’s participants, namely Google, Facebook, PLDT, Chunghwa, and NTT have varying rationales for participating in the build of this shared form of digital infrastructure.
-Below is select rationale from each of these four participants:
+Below is select rationale from each of these five participants:

 - Google: ensures a higher resilience for Google Cloud and its digital services (e.g., Search, Gmail, YouTube) in-and-out of Asia

 - Facebook: network infrastructure of Facebook better serves the 3.5+ billion people globally who utilize the company’s services (e.g., Facebook, Instagram, WhatsApp)

 - PLDT: enhances the network capability of PLDT (Smart Communications) to serve the Philippines’ growing data traffic, driven by digital services and 5G.
 Additionally, the subsea cable enhances the Philippines’ ability to attract hyperscale companies to expand with cloud regions in the country.
 In turn, this enhances the Philippines’ position as a strategic data center hub in the Asia-Pacific region

 - Chunghwa Telecom: enables high-speed, low-latency, and massive connectivity for 5G services.
 At the same time, the subsea cable will propel the company’s international business plan in the Asia-Pacific region

 - NTT Ltd: new and different route from existing cable systems brings business continuity to the market.
 Specifically, in the event of an outage due to natural disasters or other external factors to existing subsea cable systems